cypress-io/cypress-documentation/source/guides/guides/parallelization.md

 {% endnote %}

+{% note warning %}
+Please be aware that the following instructions for parallelization are only applicable to paid users of the Dashboard Service
+{% endnote %}

 # Overview

 If your project has a large number of tests, it can take a long time for tests to complete running serially on one machine.
 Running tests in parallel across many virtual machines can save your team time and money when running tests in Continuous Integration (CI).